SyalbiaNoor/flutterproject_1/README.md

 ![image](https://github.com/user-attachments/assets/cdb67add-b8d0-4b7f-9bdb-78168ca13de4)

-This project is made with the help of ChatGPT, W3Schools sources, and some Youtube sources
+This project is made with the help of ChatGPT, W3Schools resources, and Youtube resources